Ogden Utah Temple: Admittance

-Other structures
+Other structures on the block

-There are a number of other significant buildings located on the same block as the temple.
+Other buildings are, and have been previously, located on the same block as the temple.
 The first building constructed was the Weber Stake Tabernacle (1855) on the southeast corner of the block.
 It was demolished in 1971 in conjunction with the construction of the temple.

 The Weber Stake Relief Society Building, completed in 1902, was located on the western portion of the block.
 It was deeded to the Weber County Daughters of the Utah Pioneers in 1926, who used it as a pioneer museum.
-In January 2012 it was moved approximately one block west to a lot donated by the City of Ogden.
+In January 2012, it was moved approximately one block west to a lot donated by the City of Ogden.
 The move was to accommodate a new parking structure built as a part of the temple remodel.

 The Miles Goodyear Cabin was located adjacent to the Weber Stake Relief Society Building as part of the pioneer museum from 1928 to late 2011, when it was moved to the new pioneer museum location.

-The largest of the other structures to occupy the lot is the Ogden Tabernacle, constructed in 1956.
-The large tower on the north side of the building was removed in the 2010–14 renovation.
+The largest of the other structures on site is the Ogden Stake Tabernacle, constructed from 1953 to 1955, and dedicated by President McKay on February 12, 1956.
+The large tower on the north side of the building was removed during the renovation completed in 2014.